Dropout Neural Network Training Viewed from a Percolation Perspective: Preliminaries

 By construction, the rectangular layered network is the same as the connectivity graph of our \gls{NN} model (fully connected, constant width, and feedforward) when all the weights are non-zero.
 When we train the network with dropconnect, at each time step some weights are filtered by setting the weight to zero.
-A zero weight is equivalent to there being no connection between the two corresponding vertices and therefore we can consider this edge temporarily \emph{deleted}.
-This is the precise link between the process of dropconnect and bond percolation, leading to the definition of the following percolation model:
+A zero weight is equivalent to there being no connection between the two corresponding vertices.
+We can therefore consider this edge temporarily \emph{deleted}.
+This is the precise link between the process of dropout and percolation, leading to the following definition: